 Taylor Leamey writes about all things wellness, specializing in mental health, sleep and nutrition coverage.
 She has invested hundreds of hours into studying and researching sleep and holds a Certified Sleep Science Coach certification from the Spencer Institute.
 Not to mention the years she spent studying mental health fundamentals while earning her bachelor's degrees in both Psychology and Sociology.
 She is also a Certified Stress Management Coach.

-AncestryDNA (a subsidiary of Ancestry.com) and 23andMe are two popular resources available to help you learn about your family history.
-Both require a saliva sample and analyze your DNA to infer where your family originated from.
+AncestryDNA (a subsidiary of Ancestry.com) and 23andMe are two popular DNA testing kits that help you learn about your family history.
+Both require a saliva sample to analyze your DNA and infer where your ancestors originated from.
 The analysis can also potentially detect relationships with other users based on their submitted samples.
 In addition, the analyses can also provide wellness and health reports with information on cancer risks, health predispositions, carrier status and more.

 We tried both DNA testing kits.
 Here's how to tell which one is best for you.

-I tried the AncestryDNA kit, which cost about $109 after shipping (at the time of publication), and comes with a saliva collection tube and cap, a return bag and a prepaid return label box.
+I tried the AncestryDNA kit, which comes with a saliva collection tube and cap, a return bag and a prepaid return label box.
 To register the kit, I downloaded the Ancestry app and scanned the barcode on the side of the collection tube.
 You can register your kit online too, and just manually enter the number.